Review the FAQs below to learn more about how the Living Learning Program offers more adventure, more community and more learning opportunities.

 Is there anything extra that I will need to do throughout the school year as a part of an LLC?

-Students in the Living Learning Communities take a one-credit class on Tuesdays from 4:30-5:45 pm throughout the year; there are also events, programs, community service opportunities that you will not want to miss out on and are covered as part of the $65 program fee.
+Students in the Living Learning Communities take a one-credit class on Tuesdays from 4:30-5:45 pm throughout the year; there are also events, programs, and community service opportunities that you will not want to miss out on and are covered as part of the $65 program fee.

 If I am selected for a Living Learning Community, do I get to participate in roommate matching?